 - Teaches children a new language with interactive help in 49 different languages

-- The only language learning CD-Rom series designed for children that's guaranteed to get them speaking a new language – fast
+- The only language learning CD-Rom series designed for children that are guaranteed to get them speaking a new language – fast

 Check it out on Amazon